MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/operators/bitwise-query/$bitsAllSet.md

 ---
-  title: bitsAllSet bitwise query object expression in Azure Cosmos DB for MongoDB vCore
+  title: $bitsAllSet bitwise query object expression in Azure Cosmos DB for MongoDB vCore
   titleSuffix: Azure Cosmos DB for MongoDB vCore
   description: The bitsAllSet command is used to match documents where all the specified bit positions are set.
   author: avijitgupta